Update of the nonlocal sub-leading ${O}_1$-${O}_7$ contribution to $\bar B \to X_s \gamma$ at LO

 {\tt MITP-25-080, DESY-25-182 }

 \thefootnote{\fnsymbol{footnote}}

 {\arabic{footnote}} \centerline{\bf ABSTRACT} In all previous calculations of the non-local sub-leading contribution to the inclusive penguin decay $\bar B \to X_s \gamma$ due to the interference of the electroweak operators ${\cal O}_1^c$ - ${\cal O}_{7\gamma}$ the local Voloshin term was subtracted.
 In view of the ongoing analysis at order $\alpha_s$, we present a calculation of the complete non-local contribution which takes into account the high correlation between the uncertainties of the local Voloshin and the non-local term of the previous analyses.
+The new calculation has a high impact on the range of the non-local contribution.